horihiro/TextBlurrer-ChromeExtension/README.md

 # Try this
 This extension is not published yet.

-To try this, the following steps are neede.
+To try this, the following steps are needed.

 1. get contents of this repository
    1. clone this repository